jorgenfinsveen/E-scooter-system/README.md

   * _initializer.py_
   * _singleton.py_

 The __api__-catalogue contains the MQTT-client which is used to communicate with the back-end.
 One may find the controllers in __controller__, where _MainController.py_ has the responsibility of the entire e-scooter, while _SenseHAT.py_ represents an interface to the Sense HAT.
 Furthermore, the __stm__-catalogue contains the two state machines which ensures that a session terminates upon low temperatures or a crash, as well as a driver-class to contain the state machines.
-Latsly, the __tools__-catalogue contains a [singleton](https://refactoring.guru/design-patterns/singleton) annotation, which was used to annotate the controllers and the MQTT-client as singletons, and _initializer.py_, which is used to initialize and restart the driver containing the state machines.
+Lastly, the __tools__-catalogue contains a [singleton](https://refactoring.guru/design-patterns/singleton) annotation, which was used to annotate the controllers and the MQTT-client as singletons, and _initializer.py_, which is used to initialize and restart the driver containing the state machines.

 ### Docker, Mosquitto, and Nginx